-Rye Beach Village District: Rye Beach District raises funds through property taxes to fund operations that are under district only and are not subject to the Board of Selectman.
+Rye Beach Village District: Rye Beach District raises funds through property taxes to fund operations that are under district only and are not subject to the Select Board.
 Rye Beach Village District also receives revenue from the US Postal Services for the use of the Rye Beach Post Office that is owned by the Rye Beach Village District.
 This District has a representative on the Rye Budget Committee.
+The Sewer Commission also holds their monthly meetings in this building.